michaelkernaghan/michaelkernaghan/README.md

 - 👋 Hi, I’m @michaelkernaghan
 - 👀 I’m interested in testing
-- 🌱 I’m currently learning Michelson nd Taquito
+- 🌱 I’m currently learning Michelson and Taquito and Baking
 - 📫 How to reach me michaelkernaghan@ecadlabs.com

 <!---